thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 **NOTE:** The `key` prop is used by React to uniquely identify sibling components of the same type.
 If a keyed component is changed in any way, React can more efficiently update the DOM hierarchy.
 The `key` prop is *not* accessible via `this.props.key`.

 Inside the `render()` method of a `<Track>` component, its `track` props are combined with its presentation logic to produce a user interface.
 The user interface allows a user to view and update the track's information.
-When the value of the `<input type="text" />` component changes, the `handleChange()` method is invoked.
+When the the `<button />` component is clicked, the `handleClick()` method is invoked.

 ```jsx
 // From app/components/track.jsx